scraggo/subnotes/README.md

 ## Usage

+* Download subnotes.py

+* Run `python subnotes.py` at the terminal.

-The first command prompt asks for your choice of sorting your notes or seeing only your priority items.
+* The first command prompt asks for your choice of sorting your notes or seeing only your priority items.
 Then, you're asked to copy your notes to your clipboard (in a format similar to this:)
 ```
 Header line 1
 part of this block